mrevilg/webflyx/quotes/dune.md

 * "When Is A Gift Not A Gift?"

-* "The spice must flow"
+* "The spice must flow."

+* "Fear is the mind-killer."